tensorflow/ranking/tensorflow_ranking/g3doc/api_docs/python/tfr/keras/pipeline/DatasetHparams/dataset_reader.md

 `Dataset`
 </td>
 <td>
-A `Dataset` of (nests of) windows -- a finite datasets of flat elements created from the (nests of) input elements.
+A `Dataset` of (nests of) windows.
+Each window is a finite datasets of flat elements.
 </td>
 </tr>
 </table>